JetBrains/educational-plugin/CONTRIBUTING.md

 1. Java 21 is required for development.
 For example, you can install [openJDK](https://openjdk.java.net/install/) or [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)
 2. Open project directory in IntelliJ IDEA.
-You can get the latest IntelliJ IDEA Community Edition [here](https://www.jetbrains.com/idea/download/).
+You can get the latest IntelliJ IDEA [here](https://www.jetbrains.com/idea/download/).
 3. Import Gradle project.
 If you are not familiar with IntelliJ IDEA Gradle integration, check out the [documentation](https://www.jetbrains.com/help/idea/gradle.html)
 4. You can modify `gradle.properties` if needed
-5. For running and debugging plugin with IntelliJ IDEA, PyCharm, CLion, Android Studio, WebStorm, and GoLand predefined run configurations *runIdea*, *runPyCharm*, *runCLion*, *runStudio*, *runWebStorm*, and *runGoLand* should be used
+5. For running and debugging plugin with IntelliJ IDEA, PyCharm, CLion, WebStorm, GoLand, and Rider predefined run configurations *runIdea*, *runPyCharm*, *runCLion*, *runWebStorm*, *runGoLand*, and *runRider* should be used
-6. To build plugin distribution use *:buildPlugin* Gradle task.
+6. To build plugin distribution use *:intellij-plugin:buildPlugin* Gradle task.
-It creates an archive at `build/distributions` which can be installed into your IDE via `Install plugin from disk...` action found in `Settings > Plugins`.
+It creates an archive at `intellij-plugin/build/distributions` which can be installed into your IDE via `Install plugin from disk...` action found in `Settings > Plugins`.

 # Supporting different platforms

 ### Different versions

-We support some latest releases of platform (for example, 2018.2 and 2018.3) and the latest EAP.
+We support some latest releases of the platform (for example, 2018.2 and 2018.3) and the latest EAP.
 To be sure the plugin works with all releases, we have to build plugin with different versions of IDE.
 The plugin project has separate settings for each platform version (in general, IDE and plugin versions) to avoid manual changes when you want to compile project with non default platform version.